 - Transfer beans to a large mixing bowl.
 Mash lightly, just to loosen hulls.
 Add cooked rice or barley if using.

 - Let mixture come down to body temperature (100°F/38°C), then add tempeh starter and mix thoroughly.

-- Punch holes every inch into either two 1-quart or one 1‐gallon zip‐top bag (you are creating air holes for the tempeh to breathe.)
+- Punch holes every ½ to ¾ inch (1 to 2cm) into both sides of either two 1-quart/liter or one 1‐gallon/4 liter zip‐top bag (you are creating air holes for the tempeh to breathe.)

 - Add mixture to bag(s).

-- If using banana leaves, add a square or rectangular portion of the mixture about 1 inch thick to the center of the leaf.
+- If using banana leaves, add a square or rectangular portion of the mixture about 1 inch thick (not thicker than 1¼") to the center of the leaf.
 Fold the sides in (like you are wrapping a gift).
 Fold the ends in and use toothpicks to secure the ends of the "package".

 - If using banana leaves, use a sharp knife to cut small (1/4 inch long) slits all on both sides and along the sides of each package.